ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

   and send its first flight (starting with ServerHello) and using the role "server" in its response.
 These messages are simply serialized end-to-end as they would be on the wire.
-It MAY also choose to send its first flight separately in the media channel.
+It MAY also choose to send its first flight separately in the media channel; DTLS implementations already handle retransmits properly.

 The offerer MUST be able to detect whether an incoming DTLS message is a ClientHello or a ServerHello and adapt accordingly.